FPT Corporation

-FPT, officially the FPT Corporation (Công ty Cổ phần FPT; "FPT" stands for Financing and Promoting Technology), is the largest information technology service company in Vietnam with operations spanning three fundamental sectors: Technology, Telecommunications and Education.
+FPT (Financing and Promoting Technology), officially the FPT Corporation, is an information technology service company in Vietnam with operations spanning three sectors: Technology, Telecommunications and Education.

 History

 On September 13, 1988, FPT was officially founded under the name Food Processing Technology.
 On October 27, 1990, the company changed its name to The Corporation for Technology Development and Investment (abbreviated as FPT), operating mainly in the field of information technology.
 In 1998, FPT was one of the first four Internet service providers (ISPs) in Vietnam.
 Since 2002, FPT has operated as a joint-stock company.

 On September 8, 2006, FPT University was established under the corporation, becoming the first corporate university in Vietnam to be licensed.
 Also in 2006, on October 24, FPT issued additional shares to two strategic investors, Texas Pacific Group (TPG) and Intel Capital, receiving an investment of 36.5 million USD.
 On November 18, 2006, FPT and Microsoft signed a strategic alliance agreement.
 On December 13, 2006, FPT stock was listed on the Ho Chi Minh City Stock Exchange (HOSE).

-On December 19, 2008, FPT Corporation was approved to change its name from "The Corporation for Financing and Promoting Technology" to "FPT Corporation".
-On December 24, 2008, FPT Corporation announced a decision to appoint Mr. Nguyen Thanh Nam as the CEO of FPT Group, replacing Mr. Truong Gia Binh.
-Mr. Nguyen Thanh Nam is a founding member of FPT Corporation and chairman of FPT Software (FSOFT).

 In February 2011, the board of directors of FPT Corporation issued a resolution appointing Mr. Truong Dinh Anh as general director to replace Mr. Nguyen Thanh Nam.
 On July 31, 2013, the board of directors of FPT Corporation approved the appointment of Mr. Bui Quang Ngoc, Ph.D. in database, to replace Mr. Truong Gia Binh as FPT's general director.
-Mr. Bui Quang Ngoc is one of the founding members and currently vice chairman of FPT.
+Mr. Bui Quang Ngoc is one of the founding members and is vice chairman of FPT.
 In 2014, FPT was the first IT company in Vietnam to acquire a foreign IT company, RWE IT Slovakia (a member of RWE, a European leading energy corporation).
 In August 2017, FPT transferred 30% of its ownership in FPT Retail to Vina Capital and Dragon Capital, reducing its stake in FPT Retail to 55%.
 In September 2017, FPT transferred 47% of its ownership in FPT Trading to Synnex Corporation (Taiwan), reducing its stake in FPT Trading to 48%.
-In July 2018, FPT acquired 90% stake in Intellinet Consulting (Intellinet), one of the fastest growing technology consulting companies in the US.
-In March 2019, FPT appointed Mr. Nguyen Van Khoa - Executive Vice President of FPT and CEO of FPT Information System - to take the position of FPT's CEO, replacing Mr. Bui Quang Ngoc at the end of his term.